We will not be recruiting any further cohorts of students after October 2020.

 Applying for an ‘Offer of a Place’ is largely a formality and mostly to check you meet all eligibility requirements of the host institution.
 It is not part of the selection process.

-Applicants to Bath, Bristol and Exeter based projects will only need to complete this stage if they are successful and offered a studentship.
+Applicants to Bath University projects will only need to complete this stage if they are successful and offered a studentship.
 Further information on this will be provided at the time.

 What happens next?

-The GW4 FRESH Panel will then consider your application form and CVs and interview you; selection will be based on consideration against the following criteria:
+The GW4 FRESH Panel will then consider your application form and interview you.
+Selection will be based on consideration against the following criteria:

-- Why you are keen to pursue a freshwater PhD
+- Why you are keen to pursue a freshwater bioscience PhD.

 - Whether this scheme is suited to you and likely to best contribute to your career.

-Candidates will be notified of the outcome of the selection process by mid March 2019 and must accept or decline the studentship by the universal acceptance date set by NERC in Mid-March (date tbc).
+Candidates will be notified of the outcome of the selection process no later than 1 July 2020 and must accept or decline the studentship by 6th July .

 Studentships will last for 3.5 years full-time or the equivalent period part-time.